Skip to Content

 How is snake fungal disease diagnosed?

-You’ll need laboratory testing to confirm snake fungal disease diagnosis.
-Veterinarians use PCR testing, fungal cultures, and histopathology to identify Ophidiomyces ophiodiicola in skin samples or biopsies from lesions.
+You’ll need laboratory testing to confirm snake fungal disease.
+Veterinarians use PCR tests, fungal cultures, and tissue biopsies to detect Ophidiomyces ophiodiicola in skin lesions for accurate diagnosis.

 Conclusion